hamzamemon/resume/README.md

 # My Resume
-My single-page resume that utilizes base LaTeX and a common font to make updating easier and less intensive.
+My single-page resume that utilizes LuaLaTeX for advanced features to make updating easier and less intensive, and a common font (Garamond) for increased out-of-the-box support with the majority of computers.

 #### Motivation
 This LaTeX template was created to improve the resume creation process over Google Drive and